-- 1.19 To maintain a network of tracks that provides access through the park and a range of recreational opportunities. - 1.20 To offer varied opportunities for park users by providing multiple use tracks and facilities where possible and appropriate. - 1.21 To provide signs and track markers for visitor information and interpretation, and to help promote the safe and enjoyable use of the park. - 1.22 To continue to develop park entry areas and key development nodes as focal points for visitor activity in the park. - 1.23 To provide vehicle parking areas, where practicable, at key park nodes. - 1.24 The following areas will continue to serve as the main focal points for visitor activity: - The Abbot Homestead - The Ken Gray Education centre - 1.25 That provisions for access across the Transmission Gully designation will be negotiated with Transit to ensure that the park remains cohesive.
+- 1.19 To design new facilities, buildings and structures to agreed standards1 and to reflect the park's natural setting. - 1.20 To maintain a network of tracks that provides access through the park and a range of recreational opportunities. - 1.21 To offer varied opportunities for park users by providing multiple use tracks and facilities where possible and appropriate. - 1.22 To provide signs and track markers for visitor information and interpretation, and to help promote the safe and enjoyable use of the park. - 1.23 To continue to develop park entry areas and key development nodes as focal points for visitor activity in the park. - 1.24 To provide vehicle parking areas, where practicable, at key park nodes. - 1.25 To enable the following areas to continue to serve as the main focal points for visitor activity: - The Abbot Homestead - The Ken Gray Education centre - 1.26 To provide for access across the Transmission Gully designation, negotiating with Transit New Zealand to ensure that the park remains cohesive.